 NCEPOD is registered with the Information Commissioner's office for the purpose of data protection: number Z5442652.

-To view our registration document plese click here.
+To view our registration on the Information Commissioner's office website click here.

 The NHS Act 2006 – Section 251 - England & WalesWhilst the Government has stated that consent is the fundamental principle governing the use of patient identifiable information by any part of the NHS or research community they have recognised that in some instances that this approach may be difficult.
 Section 251 of this Act therefore provides the Secretary of State for Health with a power to authorise that patient identifiable data can be used and provides support for the breach in confidentiality.
 Section 251 approval has been granted to NCEPOD through the Health Research Authority Confidentiality Advisory Group (HRA-CAG).
 An annual review ensures our method remains acceptable.